nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Phase 2
   - Serge - Get to Level 5 (AquaBall if Attacked here)
   - Glenn - 1 (Until Bunyip attacks) - AquaBeam
-  - Serge - AquaBall
+  - Serge - AquaBall (Skip if done already)
   - Leena - Get to Level 5 - FrogPrince
   - Serge - Get to Level 5 - Luminaire
-  - Leena - AquaBall
+  - Leena - Get to Level 2 - AquaBall
   - Glenn and Serge - 2 / 2 / 3 until Bunyip dies
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**